0xcaff/duckdb_protobuf/README.md

-users, or sampling a click stream) its desirable to store data in its original form without applying a transform step. sometimes in this state, you don't know what questions to ask yet, but you want to try a bunch of cuts over your data to get a better sense of what's going.
+users, or sampling a click stream) its desirable to store data in its original form without applying a transform step. sometimes in this state, you don't know what questions to ask yet, but you want to try a bunch of cuts over your data to get a better sense of what's inside.

 `duckdb_protobuf` allows for making a new choice along the flexibility-performance tradeoff continuum for fast exploration with little